sigven/gvanno/README.md

 -   *Other utilities*

-    The downloading and unpacking of the reference data requires that the user has `bgzip` + `tabix` installed.
-See [here](http://www.htslib.org/download/) for instructions
+    The script that installs the reference data requires that the user has `bgzip` installed.
+See [here](http://www.htslib.org/download/) for instructions.
+The script also requires that basic Linux/UNIX commands are available (i.e. `gzip`, `tar`)

+    **NOTE**: We strongly recommend that _gvanno_ is installed on a MacOS or Linux/UNIX operating system

 #### STEP 1: Installation of Docker